 The axes option controls the style of axes displayed.
 Further control over the look of each axis is described in the plot/axis help page.
 Gridline and tickmark options are described in the plot/tickmarks help page.
 The labels option adds axes labels; if this option is not given, the default labels are the names (if provided) associated with the range arguments.

-Options that affect the computation of the points that make up a curve include: discont for avoiding points of discontinuity, and numpoints to specify a minimum number of points.
-The adaptive, resolution and sample options give additional control over the sampling.
+Options that affect the computation of the points that make up a curve include: discont for when the default methods for detecting points of discontinuity do not suffice, and numpoints to specify a minimum number of points.
+The adaptive, resolution, and sample options give additional control over the sampling.

 Titles and captions may be added with the title and caption options.